nandipatel/itmd442_final/README.md

 ## References:

 As I had a difficult time getting some of the CRUD functions to work, I used this tutorial to guide me through the process.
+For styling, I used the tutorial's general styling and framework and adjusted from there.

 - https://www.youtube.com/watch?v=W1Kttu53qTg&t=6360s&ab_channel=DailyTuition